 Cycling in India is growing by leaps and bounds.
-With men and children pedaling their way to fitness, women of our country too are a part of the action.
+With men and children pedalling their way to fitness, women of our country too are a part of the action.
 They have realized that the kitchen is not a place where they belong, and there is more to life than just spending their life under the roof.

 Barriers to cycling:

-Over the years, women have fought every barrier and opened themselves up to the many opportunities such as education, employment, social and property rights, and sports.
+Over the years, women have fought every barrier and opened themselves up to many opportunities such as education, employment, social and property rights, and sports.

 However, periods have caused many teenagers, college students, office-goers and even mothers to think twice before getting on the saddle on those days.